Whenever a driver is convicted of an endorsable road traffic offence the court has the power to impose either a disqualification or penalty points.

 If the offender had a good driving record, and in the absence of aggravating factors, it would probably be more appropriate to impose penalty points instead of a disqualification.
 If, however, the offender had a poor driving record, or there were significant aggravating factors, then it might be more appropriate to impose a disqualification instead of penalty points.

 The court should be mindful of any active penalty points on the offender's licence at the time of the offence.
 A driver with 10 penalty points on their licence, who has already demonstrated their disregard for the rules of the road, may well be grateful if the court imposed a 28 day disqualification instead of penalty points.
-That is because if the driver were to receive 4 to 6 penalty points, as recommended by the Sentencing Guidelines, it would result in their disqualification for 6 months under the totting up rules.
+That is because if the driver were to receive 4 to 6 penalty points, as recommended by the sentencing guideline, it would result in their disqualification for a minimum of 6 months under the totting up rule.

 Defence advocates will, on occasion, attempt to steer the bench down the avenue of immediate disqualification for that very reason - far better for their client to face a ban of a few weeks instead of 6 months.